nathanielho/nathanielho.github.io/solar/ppp-01-intro.md

 ## The EPC C House

 In 2025 my parents purchased a bungalow to be their retirement home.
-The house is a 2-bed, 60 square metres, was built in 1996 and has an EPC of C. So my guestimation is a gas bill of £600 per year, especially the South facing aspect it has.
+The house is 2 bedroom, 60 square metres, was built in 1996 and has an EPC rating C. So my guestimation is a gas bill of £600 per year, especially the South facing aspect it has.

-So stage 1 of the journey was actually getting the Heat Pump (which will be covered in another section), and although I knew that Octopus Agile would happily support the heat pump at the same price as gas (`18p/kWh divided by SCOP of 4`), it would make sense to go all in and proceed with stage 2 was to power that Heat Pump with Solar.
+So stage 1 of the journey was actually getting the Heat Pump (which will be covered in another [section](../heatpump/heatpump01.md), and although I knew that Octopus Agile would happily support the heat pump at the same price as gas (`18p/kWh divided by SCOP of 4`), it would make sense to go all in and proceed with stage 2 was to power that Heat Pump with Solar.

 The house had a 60 Amp fuse and a very early 90s looking consumer unit that was cracked.
 Yet somehow the seller's electrician managed to sign off an EICR for that...
 Anyway we decided _that had to go_ too for a modern metal consumer unit as part of the whole solar project.